John Fitzwilliam (British Army officer)

-General the Honourable John Fitzwilliam (1714 – 31 July 1789) was a British Army officer.
+General John Fitzwilliam (1714 – 31 July 1789) was a British Army officer.

 Biography

 He was baptised on 28 March 1714, the third son of Richard Fitzwilliam, 5th Viscount Fitzwilliam and his wife Frances, daughter of Sir John Shelley, 3rd Baronet.
 In 1724 he attended Westminster School, and he served as a page of honour to the Prince of Wales, later King George II.

 Fitzwilliam entered the Army as a cornet in the Royal Horse Guards on 20 April 1732, and was promoted to lieutenant in 1739.
 In 1745 he was made a captain in the 1st Regiment of Foot Guards, with the rank of lieutenant-colonel in the Army, and in 1746 he was made a groom of the bedchamber to the Duke of Cumberland.
 He served on Cumberland's staff in Flanders in 1747, and in 1754 was returned to Parliament on the prince's interest as member for New Windsor.